Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 13-12 in games they were listed as the moneyline favorite (winning 52% of those games).
+- The Mariners have won 53.8% of the games this season when they were favored on the moneyline (14-12).

-- In the 37 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 17 times (17-19-1).
+- Seattle has played in 38 games with a set over/under, and have combined with its opponents to go over the total 18 times (18-19-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.